-The simple reason is that it allows for UPS and FedEx to keep its base shipping rate the same while making the necessary changes to cover for any sharp increase in fuel price.
+Fuel surcharges allow for UPS and FedEx to keep its base shipping rate while making the necessary changes to cover any increase in fuel price.
 In other words, instead of having to make changes to the standard shipping rate every month instead of once a year as the current policy is set, they can instead add or decrease the fuel surcharge rate.

-In addition to the fuel surcharge fee, there are a host of other fees as well that UPS and FedEx use to keep their base shipping price the same.
+In addition to the fuel surcharge, there are other fees that UPS and FedEx use to keep their base shipping price the same.
 From residential, extended area surcharges, to pickup charges, adding fees has become the preferred method for shipping companies to cover their revenue while not changing the base price.

 Fuel Surcharge Percentage Increase

-Both UPS and FedEx add a fuel surcharge percentage to import and export shipments which raise the overall price of the delivery service.
+Both UPS and FedEx add a fuel surcharge percentage to import and export shipments which raise the overall price.
 The percentage is based on the average monthly fuel price increase or decrease over the course of the year.
-Since fuel prices normally rise in the spring and early summer months, this can add a noticeable charge to your shipments.
+Since fuel prices normally rise in the spring and early summer, this can add a noticeable charge to your shipments.

-The published fuel surcharge is 4.25% for UPS ground services and 2.25% for UPS air services, UPS 3 day select, and international services during April 2016.
+The published fuel surcharge is 4.25% for UPS ground services and 2.25% for UPS air services, UPS 3 day select, and international services in April 2016.

-For FedEx, the month of April 2016 saw a surcharge of 2.75% on FedEx ground and home delivery yet0% surcharge on Fedex Express and international services.
-On May 2nd, 2016 shippers will be hit with a 0.5% FedEx Express surcharge and 3.0% FedEx Ground and Home Delivery.
+In April 2016, FedEx saw a surcharge of 2.75% on ground and home delivery but 0% surcharge on Express and international services.
+On May 2, 2016 shippers were hit with a 0.5% Express surcharge and 3.0% Ground and Home Delivery.
 DHL now has a 0.5% fuel surcharge across the board.

 How Refund Retriever Can Help You with Parcel Recovery

-If you want to cut the cost of shipping, our late shipment and refund technology will be your new best friend.
+Want to cut the cost of shipping?
+Our late shipment and refund technology will be your new best friend.
 Sign up using the online form and you are ready to go.
-This means that you can get refunds for late deliveries (guaranteed service failures – GSR), duplicate charges, non-shipments, and shipping refunds for a variety of charges such as deliveries on Saturday, incorrect address, and residential surcharges.
+Get refunds for late deliveries (GSR), duplicate charges, non-shipments, and shipping refunds for a variety of charges such as deliveries on Saturday, incorrect address, and residential surcharges.
 Contact us today.